 - Hot Glue (optional)

 First, go to the electrical section in your favorite home improvement store for electrical conduit.
-I had thought about using wood dowels, but you would see the wood grain when it was spray painted.
+Like I said, I had considered wood dowels, but you would see the wood grain when it was spray painted.
 PVC was another option, but it was too flexible, which is why electrical conduit was the perfect choice.

 I found curtain rod brackets at Amazon but you can also find them at Home Depot.
 Make sure your bracket will fit your rod diameter.
 These worked nicely with the ½” conduit.